ILA 2010 Conference, The Hague

 Panel on the Responsibility of the International Lawyer for Legal Advice that Leads A Government to Violate International Law

-Whether or not NATO’s eventual bombing of the Former Yugoslavia was legal remains a subject of debate in academic and political circles.
-In any case, the events leading up to that military action demonstrate the role a government legal advisor could play in justifying action that may be in breach of international law.
+Whether or not NATO’s bombing of the Former Yugoslavia was legal remains a subject of debate in academic and political circles.
+Regardless, the Albright anecdote aptly underscores the role of the government legal advisor in justifying governmental action which might constitute a breach of international law.

 It is this role that formed the subject of the ILA 2010 panel on the responsibility of the international lawyer for advice that leads his/her government to violate international law.
-As the decision of a government to prosecute an illegal war, torture prisoners or act in any other manner that is in breach of international law may be based on the advice of a legal advisor, the question arises as to what responsibility should be borne by the legal advisor for such advice.
+As the decision of a government to prosecute an illegal war, torture prisoners, violate an investment treaty or act in any other manner that is in breach of international law may be based on the advice of a legal advisor, the question arises as to what responsibility should be borne by the legal advisor for such advice.